Reign in meteoric currency rates with institutional trade levels and zones

 Add institutional trade levels and zones to your chart.
 Stalk these levels in layers at the rate that races to them.
 When volume starts to die down and Order Flow Sequence Tracking starts to show dying activity — get ready to make your move.

 Don’t get flattened when currency rates soar or crash.
-Take your profits alongside the pros.
+Take your results alongside the pros.